selimslab/selimslab.github.io/_posts/philosophy/2020-1-3-cant-say.md

 The other alternative would be that you independently considered every question and came up with the exact same answers that are now considered acceptable.
 That seems unlikely, because you'd also have to make the same mistakes.
 Mapmakers deliberately put slight mistakes in their maps so they can tell when someone copies them.
 If another map has the same mistake, that's very convincing evidence.

 Like every other era in history, our moral map almost certainly contains a few mistakes.
 And anyone who makes the same mistakes probably didn't do it by accident.
-It would be like someone claiming they had independently decided in 1972 that bell-bottom jeans were a good idea.

 If you believe everything you're supposed to now, how can you be sure you wouldn't also have believed everything you were supposed to if you had grown up among the plantation owners of the pre-Civil War South, or in Germany in the 1930s—or among the Mongols in 1200, for that matter?
 Odds are you would have.

 Back in the era of terms like "well-adjusted," the idea seemed to be that there was something wrong with you if you thought things you didn't dare say out loud.
 This seems backward.
 Almost certainly, there is something wrong with you if you don't think things you don't dare say out loud.

-What can't we say?
+### What can't we say?

 One way to find these ideas is simply to look at things people do say, and get in trouble for.

 The statements that make people mad are the ones they worry might be believed.
 I suspect the statements that make people maddest are those they worry might be true.